Anandx3505/AI-Hallucination-Detector/README.md

 Anand Chaudhary: 1)[Lookback Lens](https://arxiv.org/pdf/2407.07071): Detecting and Mitigating Contextual Hallucinations in Large Language Models Using Only Attention Maps.
+                 2)A [Comprehensive Survey of Hallucination](https://arxiv.org/pdf/2405.09589) in Large Language, Image, Video and Audio Foundation Models

 Arnav Sharma: 1)[A Survey on Hallucination in Large Language Models](https://arxiv.org/pdf/2311.05232):